 The COVID-19 global pandemic has caused massive disruptions in many sectors of society including higher education.
 The outbreak has caused Higher Education Institutions (HEIs) and the Malaysian Qualifications Agency (MQA) to embrace online learning and online assessment due to the Movement Control Order (MCO).
 This paper presents the impacts and benefits of Micro-Credentials for the future of work from the findings of two enablers; which is the HEIs which act as the providers and the industries which act as the requesters.
 This supply to demand relationship between HEIs and industries are further supported by the policy and framework under MQA and Ministry of Higher Education (MoHE) Malaysia.

-Presented by Dr. B. S. Ponmudiraj, National Assessment and Accreditation Council (NAAC), India.
+Presented by Dr. B S Ponmudiraj, Adviser, National Assessment and Accreditation Council (NAAC), India.

 Needless mention the process of Assessment and Accreditation as a product of External Quality Assurance (EQA) Agency.
 In the Indian experience of quality of flexible learning pathways is of two ways, viz., capturing the essence of flexibility in the form of horizontal and vertical mobility of students, secondly multiple entry and multiple exit options for the learners.
 The National Assessment and Accreditation Council (NAAC) as a premier flagship EQA Agency of Indian Higher Education system being serving the society for the last 29 years in the form of Assessment and Accreditation of Institutions of Higher Learning in India has accredited over 9200 Higher Education Institutions (HEIs) in India.
 The quality assurance issues with respect to flexible pathways of learning environment in the Universities and Colleges revolve around technology and usage of technology.